by Nathan Hak Beer journalist at Beerwulf.com 17 June 2021

 You’ve just been given a crate of beer and you can’t wait to get started on it.
-Your visitors are at the (caravan) door, but the beer isn’t cold enough- so what now?
+Your visitors are at the (caravan or tent) door, but the beer isn’t cold enough - so what do you do now?
 With these 5 tips, you can enjoy a nice cold glass of beer, even without a fridge!
-Ideal for the campsite.
+Ideal for camping, the beach, festivals and picnics.

 1. Au naturel: the wet sock (or newspaper)